st3w4r/CodeProject-YanaelBarbier/README.md

 - Create a module to fire an API call
 - Generate a list of users (given name, last name, email)
 - Read CSV or DB
-- Deplay the api calls, to don't be blocked by change.org
+- Delay the api calls, to don't be blocked by change.org
+- Pool of queries
 - Linter, Flow
 - Tests with mocha
 - Docker configuration